danse-inelastic/inelastic-svn/pyrev/docs/tutorial.rst

 Configuration File
 ^^^^^^^^^^^^^^^^^^

-You can put some options into the file ".pyreverserc" in your home directory.
+You can put some options into the file ".pyrevrc" in your home directory.

 Example: